twpol/msts-tools/Readme.txt

   * BNFs: Train Consist updated with new labels from Jeff.
   * BNFs: Train Engine updated with feedback from Jeff.
   * BNFs: Train Wagon updated with feedback from Jeff.
+  * BNFs: World updated to use better data types.
   * Jgr.IO.Parser: BNFFile now throws FileException on duplicate definitions/productions.
   * Jgr.IO.Parser: SimisFile bug fix for when a file contains skipped content outside any blocks.
   * Jgr.IO.Parser: SimisReader accepts //-style single-line comments in text files.